hunteke/temoa/docs/source/Documentation.rst

 :math:`{DR}_{t \in T}`

 In addition to the :code:`GlobalDiscountRate`, a modeler may also specify a technology-specific discount rate.
-If not specified, this rate defaults to the GDR to represent a social discount rate.
+If not specified, this rate defaults to 0.05.

 EmissionActivity